vic-torr/machines-monitor/README.md

 c)

-A simpler implementation, but less scalable and works mostly to the local network: the monitor machine updates the machines periodically by a poll.
-To each machine, is executed a bash script that connects by ssh, executes each command, and retrieves a CSV report file with each one of them.
+A simpler implementation, but less scalable and works mostly to the local network: the monitor server fetches machines updates periodically by a poll.
+In each machine, is executed a bash script that connects by ssh, executes each command, and retrieves a CSV report file with each one of them.
 After getting all files, a parse must be done and then updating the DB.
 The pooling background process can be implemented by the following commands: